 CWAA Services for Faculty and Staff

-The Center for Writing and Academic Achievement (CWAA) strives to support you and your course goals by providing a variety of peer tutoring services such as Math Lab, Atrium Tutoring, and drop-in and appointment-based tutoring hours in the Center (MacPhaidin 314) for writing and over (25) specific subjects including academic coaching.
+The Center for Writing and Academic Achievement (CWAA) strives to support you and your course goals by providing a variety of peer tutoring services such as drop-in math & science group tutoring and appointment-based 1:1 tutoring hours in the Center (MacPhaidin 314) for writing and over (35) specific subjects including academic coaching.

 Our tutors are undergraduates seeking to gain more in-depth knowledge in their respective subject while acquiring valuable experience providing peer assistance.
 The peer tutors must be recommended by a faculty member and are hired and trained through the CWAA.

 We also offer students the opportunity to work with a professional writing tutor or peer academic coach by appointment at no additional cost burden.
 This makes the CWAA not only exceptional but unique among higher education institutions.

 Booking an Appointment & Drop-In Tutoring

 All students have access to TutorTrac.
 TutorTrac is updated on a semester-basis meaning students can easily search our schedule and book appointments with ease by simply signing-in with their Stonehill username and password.

 Our schedule is updated on our website and TutorTrac.
 Please check your email for updates and feel free to reach-out, if you would like to request a poster or flyer.